Spatial Partitioning Schemes

 Manifest Bloat & Checkpoint Fragmentation

 Monitor partition cardinality weekly.
-If h3_res7 cardinality exceeds 50,000 per day, consider:
+If h3_res7 cardinality exceeds 50,000 unique values per day, consider:

 - Running daily compaction to merge small files (